volllly/rotz/README.md

 Rotz has three main functionalities:

 1. Linking dotfiles from a common repository to your system
-2. Installing the applications you need to start working on an new/empty machine *`[in development]`*
+2. Installing the applications you need to start working on an new/empty machine
 3. Full Cross platform functionality [See Configuration](#os-specific-configuration)

 ## Installation